Keto chicken curry pie

 - ¼ tsp ¼ tsp ground black pepper

-- Preheat the oven to 350°F (175°C).
-Put all the ingredients for the pie crust into a food processor for a few minutes until the dough firms up into a ball.
-If you don’t have a food processor, you can also mix the dough with a fork or by hand.
+- Add the ingredients for the pie crust into a food processor bowl, and mix together for a few minutes, or until the dough thickens into a ball.
+Alternatively, the crust ingredients can be mixed together with a fork, or hands.